Agriculture in California: Other Xf infections

 Xf has many other hosts.
 Chitalpa tashkentensis is a common landscaping plant here and elsewhere in the southwest that is also a host.
 Randall et al., 2009 propose Xylella fastidiosa subsp. tashke for these strains but it remains unclear whether this is a distinct subspecies and whether it endures in the overall evolutionary course of Xf strains.
 Hernandez-Martinez et al., 2007 find Xylella fastidiosa subsp. sandyi causes disease of Oleander, Jacaranda spp., daylily, and magnolia.

 Raju 1983 finds Xf without symptoms on wild Carneocephala fulgida, Draeculacephala minerva, the Blue-Green Sharpshooter (BGSS, Graphocephala atropunctata, a vector), Helochara delta, Pagaronia tredecimpunctata, and Philaenus spumarius.
 Purcell & Saunders 1999 find infections in plants common to riparian zones here often are not motile in the host and spontaneously improve.

 Botrytis cinerea

 Various strains of Gray mold (Botrytis cinerea) are a constant presence in the state's horticulture, especially afflicting strawberry and grape.

 Fungicides are used multiple times per seasons and as a result resistance to almost every mode of action is common.
 Cosseboom et al., 2019 finds the proportion of resistant isolates increased within a single season in conventional but not organic.
 This shows that evolution is driven by usage in this crop.

-Alleles responsible include the erg27 alleles F196C, F412I, and F412S; bos1 alleles I356N, I365N, and I365S; the Botrytis cinerea β-tubulin allele E198A (which Hu et al. 2016 finds has no fitness penalty); the Botrytis cinerea cytb allele G143A (found by Veloukas et al., 2014 to have no fitness penalty); the mrr1 allele R351C and the mrr1 deletion event ΔL497 (also known as MDR1h and found only in Botrytis group S); and sdhB alleles H272R, H272Y, N230I, and P225F (the only one conferring resistance to isofetamid, also confers other resistance – to penthiopyrad, to fluopyram, and to boscalid – and associated by Hu et al., 2016 with resistance to fluxapyroxad).
-The analysis of Cosseboom et al., 2019 explains 93.8% of resistance by already-known alleles discovered by Banno et al., 2008, Ma et al., 2007, Grabke et al., 2013, Kretschmer et al., 2009, Dowling et al., 2017, Fernández-Ortuño et al., 2012, Amiri et al., 2014, and Yin et al., 2011, so very little is due to experimental error, unknown physiological effects, or undiscovered alleles.

 Organic strawberry ranches experience very active genetic transfer with conventional strawberry and as a result they have high proportions of resistance.
 Cosseboom et al., 2019 finds that conventional fields undergo within-season resistance evolution, while organic does not, demonstrating that they are indeed not using the fungicides they claim to not use, and that genetic transfer is not so rapid as to change the situation in a field that quickly.